cristianvasquez/obsidian-lab/README.md

 ![Example widget](./docs/chat.png)

+## Example python server

+I wrote a minimal server,  [obsidian-lab-py](https://github.com/cristianvasquez/obsidian-lab-py), that exposes some scripts.
+It might be useful to look at.
+I use something different each time, like this [example](https://gist.github.com/cristianvasquez/6b8a13d6452b7600a64b4e554939e052).

-## Build
+## Build the plugin

-is built like all the other plugins,
+This is not necessary if the plugin is installed from the store.
+However, it is built like all the other plugins,

 1. Clone this repo into